joshuarli/sym/README.md

 	$ sym shells/bash dev-langs/python dev-tools/tmux

-This is the python prototype and reference implementation for a possible golang (or similar) implementation in the future.

 ## Installation

-It's a standalone, stdlib-only python script that works on 3.6+ but can probably be trivially ported to 3.x if you so desire.
+It's a standalone, stdlib-only python script that should work on 3.6+.

 ## Usage